-After analysis and review of this rule making, a positive impact on jobs has been found, because the remediation requirement delays entry into the job market.
+After analysis and review of this rule making, there is a positive impact on jobs, as the remediation requirement delays entry into the job market.

-Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Board for a waiver of the discretionary provisions, if any, pursuant to rule 650—7.4(17A,147,153).
+Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Board for a waiver of the discretionary provisions, if any.

 Review by Administrative Rules Review Committee

 The Administrative Rules Review Committee, a bipartisan legislative committee which oversees rule making by executive branch agencies, may, on its own motion or on written request by any individual or group, review this rule making at its regular monthly meeting or at a special meeting.
 The Committee's meetings are open to the public, and interested persons may be heard as provided in Iowa Code section 17A.8(6).

 This rule making will become effective on April 1, 2020.